snacksncode/Snacky/README.md

 If you for some reason want to get your own version of the bot up and running you can use this section to guide you.

-1. Go to [Discord's Dev Portal](https://discord.com/developers) and create there a new application.
+1. Go to [Discord's Dev Portal](https://discord.com/developers) and create a new application there.
 Then add a bot to this application and copy your bot token from there.
-2. Clone Snacky's code and install all all needed packages
+2. Clone Snacky's code and install all needed packages

 ```bash
 # by using yarn